ray-x/starry.nvim/README.md

 A collection of colorschemes for neovim (Neovim 5.0+ required), written in lua.

-This colorscheme plugin was built based on
+This first version of starry plugin was built based on

 - [material.nvim](https://github.com/marko-cerovac/material.nvim)